cardano-scaling/hydra/security/RFP.md

 A study of the whole paper and possible variations of the protocol is out of scope of this solicitation, but it serves as a good starting point and introduction to the overall protocol.
 Note that the implemented Hydra Head protocol - name **Coordinated Hydra Head** - can be considered a subset of the "Simple Protocol without Conflict Resolution".
 That is, we recommend reading Chapters 2-6, where the off-chain "Head protocol" is different in the actual specification.

-### Artifact 2: Hydra Head v1 Formal Specification
+### Artifact 2: Coordinated Hydra Head V1 Specification

 The Hydra Head protocol implementation derives from the original publication in several ways.
 Especially some simplification have been introduced and generalizations removed.

-The [Hydra Head v1 Formal Specification](https://docs.google.com/document/d/1XQ0C7Ko3Ifo5a4TOcW1fDT8gMYryB54PCEgOiFaAwGE/) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
+The [Coordinated Hydra Head V1 specification](https://docs.google.com/document/d/1XQ0C7Ko3Ifo5a4TOcW1fDT8gMYryB54PCEgOiFaAwGE/) captures these deviations and also includes the "formal notation" of the actual transaction constraints (which are foregone in the original paper).
 Also, it details the L2 protocol logic for the **Coordinated** Head protocol - which is implemented in V1.

 Note that it is lacking some structure and introductory sections and we recommend to see Artifact 1 for that.